captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Don't look at me so.
 ---
 ## ESTHER:
-I slept in a cold church for nine days, and picked up breadcrumbs thrown to pigeons.
+I slept in a cold church
 ---
+for nine days,
+and picked up breadcrumbs
+---
+thrown to pigeons.
+---
 ## GEORGE:
 Yes.
-Yuh done good, but five hundred days digging don' amount to nothing 'ere.
-It always gray, why it so gray?
-Work on the Isthmus, it hard, but at least the sun shine.
+Yuh done good,
 ---
+but five hundred days digging
+---
+don't amount to nothing 'ere.
+---
+It always gray,
+---
+why it so gray?
+---
+Work on the Isthmus, it hard,
+---
+but at least the sun shine.
+---
 ## ESTHER:
+I know you here 'cause of me,
+---
-I know you here 'cause of me, and I want you to be happy.
+and I want you to be happy.
+---
+We stood in that church,
+---
+and and made a promise before God
+---
-We stood in that church, and promised before God to cake care of each other.
-That means something, even if it gray.
+to cake care of each other.
+---
+And that means something,
+---
+even if it gray.
+---
 You listenin'?
 ---
 ## GEORGE:
 I listenin'.
 ---
 ## ESTHER:
-You got a good arm George Armstrong, and I'd be proud to walk in on it whether it shining shoes or picking cotton.
+You got a good arm George Armstrong,
 ---
+and I'd be proud to walk in on it
+---
+whether it shining shoes or picking cotton.
+---
+---
 ## GEORGE:
+I just tired of comin' home
+---
-I just tired of comin' home to put me hand in yuh pocket.
+to put me hand in yuh pocket.
-43
-(George grabs his hat and coat.
-Esther attempts to turn down his collar.
-He brushes her hand away.)
+---
 I off.
 ---
 ## ESTHER:
 What about Mrs. Dickson and the social?
 ---
 ## GEORGE:
 I be back for supper.
-(George grabs his coat and exits.
-Esther picks up GeoTe's work letter and crumples it up, Crossfittle to Mr. Marks' boudoir.
-Mr. Marks hums a rag as he searches through the piles offabric.
-Esther enters.)
 ---
+---
 ## MARKS:
+[humming to himself]
 Here it is.
+---
+Scottish wool,
+---
-Scottish wool, it isn't as expensive as one would think.
+it isn't as expensive as one would think.
+---
 It is very good.
 ---
 ## ESTHER:
+[chuckle]
 Are you humming a rag, Mr. Marks?
 ---
 ## MARKS:
 No, it's a Romanian song.
+---
 I can't remember the words.
+---
 It is driving me mad.
 ---
 ## ESTHER:
-(Smiles.)
-I'm very happy to see that you replaced the button on your suit.
+[chuckles]
 ---
+## ESTHER:
+I'm glad to see that you
+---
+fixed the button on your suit.
+---
 ## MARKS:
-(Proudly.)
-Yo u noticed.
+Yeah.
+---
 It was time, don't you think?
-(Mr. Marks dhplays the fabric.)
-Yo u wanted Scottish wool, yes?
 ---
+You wanted Scottish wool, yes?
+---
 ## ESTHER:
-Scottish wool.
-Yes.
-(Esther feels the fabric.)
+Scottish wool, yes.
+---
+Oh, um.
 It's so heavy.
+---
 Would you wear a suit made of this?
 ---
 ## MARKS:
 Well, yes.
+---
 You see how soft it is.
-I bought it from a gentleman who said it came from his village.
-He had a wonderful story about his mother caring for the sheep like small children.
-He said every night she'd tell them a fairy tale, and each. morning give the creatures a kiss and a sprinkle of salt.
-The neighbors would watch and laugh.
+---
+I bought it from a gentleman
+---
+who said it came from his village.
+---
+He had a wonderful story about his mother
+---
+caring for the sheep like small children.
+---
+He said every night she would tell them a fairy tale,
+---
+and each morning she would give the creatures
+---
+a kiss and a sprinkle of salt.
+---
+The neighbors would watch and
+laugh.
+---
 Watch and laugh.
+---
-But come time to shear the animals, what wonderful wool they produced for his mother.
+But when it came time to shear the animals,
+---
+what wonderful wool they produced.
+---
 Like no other.
+---
-(Esther _leek the fabric, lovingly Mr. Marks melt in her delight) He could have been a thief for all I know, but the color is a lovely coffee, very subtle.
+He could have been a thief for all I know,
+---
+but the color is a lovely coffee, very subtle.
+---
 Don't you think?
+---
+So I pay too much,
+---
-So I pay too much, but not enough for the quality.
+but not enough for the quality.
-All!
+---
+Oh!
 Yes.
+---
 I have something else to show you.
+---
 It's here.
+---
 Where is it?
+---
 Where are you?
+---
+Ah, yes.
 Here we are.
+---
-(Mr. Marks unfurls a roll of lace) I almost let it go last week, but I was waiting for you.
+I almost let it go last week,
+---
+but I was waiting for you.
+---
 I wanted you to see it.
 ---
 ## ESTHER:
 Oh, yes.
 ---
 ## MARKS:
 I knew you'd like it.
-(Elated.)
+---
 The wait was worth seeing your smile again.
-(Marks playfiilly drapes the lace around Esther neck.
-They find themselves standing dangerously close to each other.
-They are so close that they can inhale each other's wordy.
-A moment.)
-Miss Mills, if I may say —
 ---
+Miss Mills, if I may say
+---
 ## ESTHER:
 Armstrong.
-(Esther removes the lace.)
 ---
 ## MARKS:
 I apologize.
+---
 I forget.
+---
 I forget.
-(A moment.
-Mr. Marks takes the lace and places it on the cutting board.)
-44
 ---
 ## ESTHER:
+It is pretty, thank you,
+---
-It is pretty, thank you, but today I've come for fabric for a gentleman's suit.
+but today I've come for fabric
+---
+for a gentleman's suit.
+---
 Next time.
 ---
 ## MARKS:
 Yes.
-Just a minute, I have some other wools, gabardine, if you'd like to see?
-I have no story for them, but they are sturdy and reliable, will give you no problems.
-(As Mr. Marks turns to search for another bolt offitbric.
-Esther gently runs her fingers across the lace.
-Mr.
-Marks turns with the dark drab suit fabrics.
-Mr. Marks slowly rolls the lace, his disappointment palpable.)
+Ah, Just a minute,
+---
+Ah, I have some other wools,
+---
+gabardine, if you'd like to see?
+---
+I have no story for them,
+---
+but they are sturdy and reliable,
+---
+will give you no problems.
+---
 Next time.
 ---
 ## ESTHER:
 Mr. Marks?
 ---
 ## MARKS:
 Yes?
-(Esther wants to say something, but she can't quite find the words.)
-Is there — ?
 ---
+Is there...?
+---
 ## ESTHER:
+No.
+---
-No. No I'm sorry I can't do this.
-(Distraught.)
-I thought I'd be able to, but I can't.
+No I'm sorry I can't do this.
+---
+I thought could,
+---
+but I can't.
+---
 I can't come here anymore.
-I —
 ---
 ## MARKS:
 Why do you say this?
-Did I do something to offend, tell me, did I —
 ---
+Did I do something to offend,
+---
+tell me, did I...
+---
+template: overlap
 ## ESTHER:
 No.
----

 ## MARKS:
-Then —
+Then
 ---
 ## ESTHER:
 Please, I think you know why.
-(A moment.)
 ---
 ## MARKS:
-How many yards will you need for the gentleman's suit?
+How many yards will you need
 ---
+for the gentleman's suit?
+---
 ## ESTHER:
 Four yards.
+---
+The Scottish wool
+---
+and if you would,
+---
-The Scottish wool and if you would, please wrap the Valenciennes lace.
-(Crossfade to Mrs. Van Buren's boudoir.
-Light pours into her room.)
+please wrap the Valenciennes lace.
-Scene 3
-Rose Chemise
-Mrs. Van Buren 's boudoin Mrs. Van Buren sits on the bed cradling a snifter of brandy.
-She's upbeat, almost cheerfid Howeven Esther is distracted, consumed by her own thoughts.
 ---
 ## MRS. VAN BUREN:
 He's gone to Europe.